• Sport

 Isotonic or electrolytic drink: what are the differences and when to choose?

-When you're an athlete and looking for a drink to accompany your workouts, you often come across electrolyte drinks and isotonic drinks , but you're probably wondering which one to choose?
+When you're an athlete looking for a drink to accompany your training sessions, you often come across electrolyte drinks and isotonic drinks , but you're probably wondering which one to choose?

-In this article, we will look at the differences between these two types of drinks and who they are best suited to!
+In this article, we will look together at the differences between these two types of drinks and which people they are best suited for!

 I. What is an electrolyte drink?

-An electrolytic drink is a drink that is mainly composed of water and electrolytes such as sodium , potassium and magnesium .
-However, it can also contain carbohydrates that will provide you with energy and optimize your hydration .
-Furthermore, an electrolytic drink is a drink that is intended to be hypotonic , that is to say that its concentration of solutes (electrolyte, sugar, etc.) is lower than that of blood plasma (less than approximately 275 mOsm/L).
+An electrolyte drink is a beverage primarily composed of water and electrolytes such as sodium , potassium , and magnesium .
+However, it may also contain carbohydrates to provide energy and optimize hydration .
+Furthermore, an electrolyte drink is hypotonic , meaning its concentration of solutes (electrolytes, sugars, etc.) is lower than that of blood plasma (approximately less than 275 mOsm/L).

-Electrolyte drinks will actually help you stay hydrated during light to moderate exercise or in extreme heat , for example.
-After losing fluids through sweat, it's also important to restore your body's electrolyte balance , so these drinks will help.
+Electrolyte drinks can indeed help you stay hydrated during light to moderate exercise or in hot weather , for example.
+After losing fluids through perspiration, it's also important to restore your body's electrolyte balance , and that's precisely where these drinks come in.

-They come in several forms depending on your needs: they can be natural , like coconut water for example, which contains electrolytes, and can also be prepared at home , with water and salt, to provide sodium for example, or bought in a store.
+They come in several forms depending on your needs: they can be natural , like coconut water for example, which contains electrolytes, and can also be prepared at home , with water and salt, to provide sodium for example, or be bought in stores.

 II.
 What is an isotonic drink?